joemarlo/Social-Security/README.md

 - [x] Build NPV and investment functions
 - [x] Build method to determine best claim age given a death age and investment retun
 - [x] Double check assumptions for projecting indices
-- [ ] Convert benefits calculation from annual to monthly
 - [x] Check to see if benefits are adjusted corrected for claim age